cpj2195/ShinyAppGenerator/README.md

 (.venv)$ shiny runlintr {R_file_path}

-  Runs the R lintr on the specified R files to see if you are following standard R linting .
+  Runs the R lintr on the specified R files to see if you are following standard R linting .Here, Camel Case functions are allowed and default line length can be 120 charcters instaed of 89.

 (.venv)$ shiny --help